-Julia Ridgeway-Diaz, MD, MS, is a staff psychiatrist with Menninger's Comprehensive Psychiatric Assessment Service.
+Julia Ridgeway-Diaz, MD, MS, is a staff psychiatrist in outpatient therapy at Menninger.
 She is also a behavioral neurologist and neuropsychiatrist as well as an assistant professor in the Menninger Department of Psychiatry & Behavioral Sciences at Baylor College of Medicine.

 She has special expertise in neurocognitive disorders, movement disorders, autism spectrum disorder, sleep disorders, epilepsy, multiple sclerosis and traumatic brain injury.